-Sodexo’s food development and innovation director, David Mulcahy, expects new technology to massively impact the way the way it runs its kitchens and catering environments – with changes in consumer demand likely to influence its choice of systems.
+Sodexo’s food development and innovation director, David Mulcahy, expects new technology to massively impact the way the company runs its kitchens and catering environments – with changes in consumer demand likely to influence its choice of systems.

 Mr Mulcahy was speaking in an interview with the organisers of the HRC exhibition, where he will chair the judging committee at the 2020 Skills Theatre located within The Foodservice Show.